-The Remuneration Committee ("RC") comprises three (3) Independent Non-Executive Directors and is entrusted by the Board to recommend the remuneration framework for Directors as well as the remuneration packages of Executive Directors and Senior Management.
-The policy practiced on Directors and Senior Management's remuneration by the RC is to provide the remuneration packages necessary to attract, retain and motivate Directors and Senior Management of the quality required to manage the business of the Group and to align the interest of the Directors and Senior Management with those of the stakeholders.
+The Remuneration Committee ("RC") comprises three (3) Independent Non-Executive Directors and is entrusted by the Board to recommend the remuneration framework for Directors as well as the remuneration packages of Executive Directors and Senior Management to the Board.
+The policy practiced on Directors and Senior Management's remuneration by the RC is to provide the remuneration packages necessary to attract, retain and motivate Directors and Senior Management of the quality required to manage the business of the Company and to align the interest of the Directors and Senior Management with those of the stakeholders.

-During the financial year ended 30 April 2020, one (1) RC's meeting was held to review and recommend to the Board on the remuneration of the Directors and Senior Management.
-The details of attendance of each member at the RC meeting held during the financial year are as follows:-
+During the financial year ended 30 April 2021, two (2) RC's meetings were held to review and recommend to the Board on the remuneration of the Directors and Senior Management.
+The details of attendance of each member at the RC meetings held during the financial year are as follows:-

-Number of Remuneration Committee Meeting

-Name of Remuneration Committee Members Held Attendance
+Name of Remuneration Committee Members Number of Remuneration Committee Meeting Attended

-Neoh Lay Keong (Chairman) 1 1
+Neoh Lay Keong (Chairman) 2/2

-Dato' Dr Mohd Husni Bin Ahmad 1 1
+Dato' Dr Mohd Husni Bin Ahmad 2/2

-Chew Kat Nyap 1 1
+Chew Kat Nyap 2/2